camisatx/pySecMaster/README.md

 **Currently, the only way to run the cross validator is to run the system through the pySecMaster.py script.
 The validator has not been implemented into the GUI yet.**

 This can be multi-processed based on tsids.
 By default, 5 threads are used.
 This value is dependent on the disk and processor speed, so you may need to lower this value.

+## Adjusted Prices
+The query_data.py file includes a function for calculating the adjusted prices based on the stock's dividends and splits.
+You can read more about this calculation [here](https://joshschertz.com/2016/08/27/Vectorizing-Adjusted-Close-with-Python/).

 # System Requirements
   - Python 3.4+